halvisg/Master_thesis_VANET_testbed/README.md

 # Master_thesis_VANET_testbed

-This repository provides code and installation instruction to complement my master thesis.
+This file provides code and installation instruction to complement my master thesis.
+Also included in this file, are instructions on how to run an example traffic scenario that is included in this repository.

 ## Installation instructions:

 This installation instruction only covers setup and execution of simulated scenarios.
 The approach for using it with real drones is quite similar.
 There are two differences.
 When using real drones, there is no need for running ArduPilot SITL.
 The other difference is that MAVProxy needs to be started manually for each drone when real drones are used.
 For drones simulated with ArduPilot SITL, MAVProxy is automatically started for each drone instance.
 Also, these installation instructions are as of now only made for systems running Linux.

+First we present the installation process.
+Then, we describe how to execute an example traffic scenario with two drones, that is included in this repository.

 This guide has been tested on a clean image of Ubuntu 18.04.3.